pikim/tomato-mqtt/README.md

 Scripts to display metrics from routers running FreshTomato.
 Developed on Netgear R7000.

+Based on dd-wrt-grafana by Trevor Dodds (https://grafana.com/grafana/dashboards/950), updated for influxdb and freshtomato.

 # Requirements

 - Router running FreshTomato (tested on 2021.2)